DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 $CTA

 To set up training for your early career teachers, you need to choose a training option.

-Once you've done this, your induction tutor needs to report your chosen option to the Department for Education (DfE).
-[Learn about induction tutors and how they report information to DfE](/nominate-induction-tutor/).

 ^There are also other steps to [set up training for your early career teachers](/set-up-training-for-your-early-career-teachers).^